-In a recent study, Shaw et al. (2016) reported that 15 g of gelatin, which led to marked increases 498 499 in systemic levels of glycine, hydroxyproline and proline, stimulated collagen synthesis, as measured by a significant augmentation of P1NP, a marker of bone formation.
-These findings 500 were interpreted to suggest that the gelatin-induced hyperaminoacidaemia could augment post-501 exercise collagen synthesis when ingested 1 h before physical activity.
-These findings were 502 503 intriguing and therefore we decided to measure P1NP in the present study, alongside the bone resorption marker β-CTX, to see if similar effects were present in our model.
-We also reasoned 504 that in the absence of muscle biopsies, these findings might shed some light on the potential 505 506 for CP to augment collagen synthesis in vivo.
-Nonetheless, in contrast to the findings of Shaw 507 et al. (2016) we found that apart from a small possible increase at 1.5 h post-exercise (ES = 0.16) P1NP was largely unaffected by CP supplementation.
-Similarly, apart from a small 508 possible increase in B-CTX levels at 24 h post-exercise in CP in which the effect size was not 509 large enough to be considered meaningful (0.09) at all other time points CP did not influence 510 bone resorption levels.
-We are unsure as to why we found such discrepant findings, but 511 differences in supplement and dose used (10 g twice per day of CP vs. 15 g of gelatin), exercise 512 model (drop jumps vs. skipping) and analytical methods (electro-chemiluminescence vs. 513 ELISA) could provide at least a partial explanation.
-Regardless, our data do not support the 514 idea that acute CP ingestion stimulates bone collagen synthesis after strenuous physical exercise.
-It is likely that a longer supplementation period is required for these effects to manifest; indeed, a recently published study found that 12 months of daily CP ingestion (5 g) increased P1NP and decreased β -CTX in post-menopausal women (König et al. 2018).
-Future studies should assess the effects of longer supplementation periods on bone turnover in physically active individuals.
+In a recent study, Shaw et al. (2016) reported that 15 g of gelatin, which led to marked increases in systemic levels of glycine, hydroxyproline and proline, stimulated collagen synthesis, as measured by a significant augmentation of P1NP, a marker of bone formation.
+These findings were interpreted to suggest that the gelatin-induced hyperaminoacidaemia could augment post-exercise collagen synthesis when ingested 1 h before physical activity.
+These findings were intriguing and, therefore, we decided to measure P1NP in the present study, alongside the bone resorption marker β-CTX, to see if similar effects were present in our model.
+We also reasoned that in the absence of muscle biopsies, these findings might shed some light on the potential for CP to augment collagen synthesis in vivo.
+Nonetheless, in contrast to the findings of Shaw et al. (2016), we found that apart from a small possible increase at 1.5 h post-exercise (ES = 0.16) P1NP was largely unaffected by CP supplementation.
+Similarly, apart from a small possible increase in B-CTX levels at 24 h post-exercise in CP in which the effect size was not large enough to be considered meaningful (0.09) at all other time points, CP did not influence bone

-The main limitation of this study is that due to ethical constraints, we were unable to take 521 muscle biopsy samples in this study, instead having to rely on indirect markers of muscle 522 damage and inflammation to evaluate the effects of CP.
-We do not perceive this to be a 523 limitation in terms of assessing function and subjective wellbeing as muscle soreness and 524 muscle function are still the most valid and reliable measures of EIMD with the most practical 525 relevance (Warren et al. 1999).
-However, the changes we observed at the systemic level might 526 not reflect the changes at the local level, and thus, we must emphasise caution when interpreting 527 these findings.
-Moreover, that there is no evidence to date that CP influences connective tissue 528 synthesis in vivo, we are unable to provide any concrete evidence as to the possible mechanisms 529 involved, but hope this research stimulates further studies in this area.
-530
+The main limitation of this study is that due to ethical constraints, we were unable to take muscle biopsy samples in this study, instead having to rely on indirect markers of muscle damage and inflammation to evaluate the effects of CP.
+We do not perceive this to be a limitation in terms of assessing function and subjective wellbeing as muscle soreness and muscle function are still the most valid and reliable measures of EIMD with the most practical relevance (Warren et al. 1999).
+However, the changes we observed at the systemic level might not reflect the changes at the local level, and thus, we must emphasize caution when interpreting these findings.
+Moreover, that there is no evidence to date that CP influences connective tissue synthesis in vivo, we are unable to provide any concrete evidence as to the possible mechanisms involved, but hope this research stimulates further studies in this area.